krishna2/krishna2.github.io/books.md

 1. Rajesh Sengamedu: Happiness Beyond Mind

-1. Aswatch Damodaran: The Little Book of Valuation*
+1. Aswath Damodaran: The Little Book of Valuation*

 1. Jennifer Doudna: A Crack in Creation